 Now that’s easy to say, but the fact of the matter is that it took me 23 enlightenment intensives, several repetitions of the est Training, three months of encounter groups, and numerous other workshops to release some of the major upsets in my life.
 So it isn’t necessarily something we can accomplish overnight.
 But it is the road out of the forest and with the energy rising on the planet it just may be that clearing upsets becomes easier as we go along.
 I wouldn’t be surprised if that was the case.
 Moreover, the galactics will assist us to release our unfinished business; I’m sure of it.

 So, whether you can make this process work or not, whether you can’t make it work right now but will be able to later, this is the way out of feelings like vengefulness and hatred.
-This is your answer, Mimi.
-Not something I could communicate in a few minutes on the air.
-Thanks for asking.

 - Dealing with Stored Emotional Trauma